Hridayam (film): Plot

-On the last day of college, all students are led into a room called "the secret alley," where they leave a message for the next batch of students.
-However, Arun finds himself unable to write anything.
-Darshana, who accompanies Arun to his train, asks him if they would have still been together if not for the argument four years ago.
-He does not have an answer.
-After graduation, Arun gets a job during a campus interview.
+On their final day of college, the students are led to "the secret alley," a room where graduating seniors leave messages for future batches, but a conflicted Arun leaves his space blank.
+As they prepare to depart, Darshana accompanies Arun to his train and asks if they would still be together had they not fought four years ago, but Arun has no answer.
+After graduation, Arun briefly takes a corporate job secured through campus placements.